 Each project application that involves at least 4 acres shall be required to provide a minimum of five percent of the project area as open space.
+This open space shall consist of one or more of the open space types described in Table OS.1.
+Areas such as yards located within building setbacks and other open space fragments that are not improved with amenities described in this table do not count toward the minimum open space requirement.
 The required open space shall be designed in compliance with the applicable requirements from Table OS.1.
 Open space is considered vital to a large scale development.
 Site geometry may dictate a project solution with a central park and open space that serves all surrounding buildings.
-In such cases, the park and open space minimum requirements may very well be exceeded.
-In open centric development, excess open space may serve to offset private and common space requirements at a 1:1 ratio.
+In such cases, the park and open space may serve to offset private and common space requirements at a 1:1 ratio.
 Meeting private space requirements by excess open space is contingent on the provision of a minimum excess of open space and the provision of common and private open subspace provided as part of the open space design solution.